mouseless/baked/unreleased.md

     instance for the attributes that have `AllowMultiple` set to `false`
 - `.baked/components.js` now ensures components are sorted by name to make it easier to spot unexpected changes
+- `AttributeCollection` was not keeping the of attributes in the order they were added fixed